 Q: Page 6 of the ITT mentions that the submission is 5 pages, is this to include all documentation- for example CV’s and project plans or can we use appendices for that purpose?

-A: CVs do not need to be included in the 5 pages but project plan needs to be included.
+A: CVs and annexes do not need to be included in the 5 pages but project plan needs to be included.

 Q: It would be helpful to understand at this stage the extent that you are looking for proposals to demonstrate the bidders ability to deliver against the framework they propose, in addition to demonstrating the ability to build the appropriate framework?

-A: It would be most helpful/ideal if the same team (plus additional team members as necessary) that develop the framework implement it - as such, we are interested in understanding if there is the ability and capacity to do so.
+A: The team set up to design the framework is unlikely to be the full team that will be needed to implement the framework.
+However, we would like to understand your capacity to mobilise networks and these professionals etc at this stage.
+It would be most helpful/ideal if the same team (plus additional team members as necessary) that develop the framework implement it - as such, we are interested in understanding if there is the ability and capacity to do so.
 It would be helpful, therefore, to have concrete examples of previous work (point f) and to have a description of different networks and/or teams you could mobilise to deliver the evaluation (point g) at this stage.

 Q: Page 6 of the ITT stipulates that you are looking for a description of how we see the ‘team working together.’
 Can we please clarify if this for the development of the framework for the initial £30k piece of work?
 Or, how the successful team will engage with the stakeholders for the duration of the project more broadly?